amitosm/our_to_do_list/README.md

 - We used Express to make HTTP requests
 - We used EJS as our template engine.
 - We used bootstrap for some style and a lot of css.
-- Data is saved in array of JSONS (if you leave the site the data will not saved)
+- Data is saved in array of JSONS

 <br>
 <br>